WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 This **demands a deeper understanding** of fundamentals like type systems, logic, semantics, threat modeling, and protocol reasoning.
 Not because we're becoming academics, but because verification literacy is the job.
 Education should reflect this paradigm shift, relying less on pragmatic details and more on a big-picture understanding of good systems design.[^VerifyUnderstand][^AgenticRefactoring]

-## Compilers for Agentic Loops
+## Compiler as a Tool

 Most compilers still "speak human."
 They produce free-form text errors, cascading diagnostics, inconsistent error ordering, little or no structured causality, and weak, non-actionable suggestions.
 For agents, that's a low-quality signal.
 For reviewers, it creates cognitive overload.[^ChameleonIDE]

-What agentic workflows needs, are compilers and interpreters that behave like **verification oracles**.
+What agentic loops/workflows need, are compilers and interpreters that behave like **verification oracles**.
 These include structured diagnostics (machine-readable), stable error IDs and deterministic ordering, precise provenance ("this constraint came from this rule and this span"), reduced/minimal **unsatisfiable cores** (the smallest inconsistency witness), and actionable "fix-its" (edits with rationale).[^ClangExpressiveDiagnostics][^GCCDiagnosticsGuidelines]

 Why unsat cores matter is simple.
 An LLM is essentially a fuzzy translator of intent into code.
 To help it converge, you must provide sharp counterexamples, not a thousand symptoms.
 A minimal unsat core is the densest possible feedback: "You got this specific promise wrong."[^LLMsTranslators]

-## Intent Versus Implementation
+## Clarifying Intent

 Most languages don't **separate intent from implementation**.
 We bury intent across comments, ticket descriptions, Slack threads, unit tests written after the fact, and implicit conventions.